Cellosaurus logo

 As for a publication-linked cell line, we will send you back a preliminary entry for feedback.

-The preliminary entry will already contain the accession number of the future entry and you can cite it as a RRID (Research Resource Identifier) in your manuscripts.
+The preliminary entry will already contain the accession number of the future entry and you can cite it as a RRID (Research Resource Identifier) in your manuscript(s).

-Q17: Is there a one to one relationship between the cell lines listed in the ICLAC register and the Cellosaurus "Problematic cell lines"?
+Q17: Is there a one to one relationship between the cell lines listed in the ICLAC register and Cellosaurus "Problematic cell lines"?

-There is not a one to one relationship between the ICLAC register of misidentified cell lines and the Cellosaurus entries that contain the comment statement "Problematic cell line".
+There is not a one to one relationship between the ICLAC register of misidentified cell lines and Cellosaurus entries that contain the comment statement "Problematic cell line".

 To understand the differences between the two sets one first need to be aware that the ICLAC register is composed of two tables: